-All over India, the recitation and reading of the Sunderkand from the ‘Tulsi Ramayan’ is performed.
+All over India, the recitation and reading of the Sundarkand from the ‘Tulsi Ramayan’ is performed.
 Many languages are spoken in India.
-Despite such a diversity in languages, the Hindi version of the Sunderkand has been observed to be recited all over India.
+Despite such a diversity in languages, the Hindi version of the Sunderkand is observed to be recited all over India.
 Bapu has elucidated the importance of the Sunderkand recitation many times, through his discourses and urged the Shraddhavans to recite it.

-If one was to ask “which is the greatest (best) thing about the Ramayan?”, it would definitely be the Sunderkand.
+If one was to ask “which is the greatest (best) thing about the Ramayan?”
+It would be the Sunderkand.
 Every chapter in the Ramayan has been named based on the events taking place in that chapter.
 However, there is only one chapter, which is an exception to this rule and that is the Sunderkand.
 The essence of the “Ram Katha” is the Sunderkand.
 That is why, the great saint (Maharishi) Valmiki entitled this chapter so”, emphasises Bapu.

-The Sunderkand is the story (narration) of Hanumant, who as directed by Lord Shree Ram, flew to Ravan’s Lanka at the southern tip of the erstwhile Bharatvarsha in search of Sitamata; his meeting with Sitamata where he conveys Lord Shree Ram’s message and then his return after burning down the Lanka.
+The Sunderkand is the story (narration) of Hanumant, who as directed by Lord Shree Ram, flew to Ravan’s Lanka at the southern tip of the erstwhile Bharatvarsha in search of Sitamata; met her and conveyed Shree Ram’s message and then his return after burning down the Lanka.

 दिन दयाल बिरिदु संभारी | हरहु नाथ मम संकट भारी॥